Was Russia behind the coup in Mali? | DW | 26.08.2020

 The US Army says Colonel Assimi Goita got military training in the US, but AFRICOM distanced itself from the coup leaders

-"Colonel Goita participated in previous US Africa Command Flintlock training exercises and also attended an 18-day Joint Special Operations University Bi-Lateral Seminar at MacDill Air Force Base, Florida," Cahalan added.
+"Colonel Goita participated in previous US Africa Command Flintlock training exercises and also attended an 18-day Joint Special Operations University Bi-Lateral Seminar at MacDill Air Force Base, Florida," Cahalan added, referring to Colonel Assimi Goita — the coup leader.

 US Special Operations Forces have trained over 20 African armies in the art of countering extremist organizations

-But according to Judd Devermont, Director, Africa Program for Center for Strategic and International Studies (CSIS) — a US-based Think Tank, the reality is that many African military officers receive training abroad, and they tend to be natural leaders who are decisive, charismatic, and confident.
+But according to Judd Devermont, Director of the Africa Program for Center for Strategic and International Studies (CSIS) — a US-based think tank, the reality is that many African military officers receive training abroad, and they tend to be natural leaders who are decisive, charismatic and confident.

-"The qualities that recommend them for foreign training are the same ones that make them effective coup leaders," Devermont told DW, as he weighed in on why Russia is in the limelight due to the recent coup in Mali.
+"The qualities that recommend them for foreign training are the same ones that make them effective coup leaders," Devermont told DW, as he weighed in on why Russia is in focus in connection with the recent coup in Mali.

-Analysts say the relations between Mali and Russia goes back to the 1960s following Mali's independence from France.
-But they were also quick to argue for causation — either reading into it as France and its Western allies' failure to stabilize Mali.
+Analysts say the relations between Mali and Russia go back to the 1960s following Mali's independence from France.
+But they were also quick to argue that France and its Western allies' have so far failed to stabilize Mali.

 "When Malians went out last January to ask for the departure of foreign forces in Mali, their objective was [to call for] Russia's return," Fatoumata Coulibaly, professor at the University of Bamako, told DW.